Chart Color Schemes

 An assessment of population growth drivers in Samford Valley reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, as of November 2025, the Samford Valley statistical area's (Lv2) population is estimated at around 3,375.
-This reflects an increase of 167 people since the 2021 Census, which reported a population of 3,208 people in the Samford Valley (SA2).
-The change is inferred from the resident population of 3,355 estimated by AreaSearch following examination of the latest ERP data release by the ABS on June 2024 and an additional 73 validated new addresses since the Census date.
-This level of population equates to a density ratio of 166 persons per square kilometer in the Samford Valley (SA2).
-The area's population growth rate of 5.2% since the census positions it within 2.0 percentage points of the SA3 area's growth rate of 7.2%.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 59.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, the estimated population of the suburb of Samford Valley is around 3,375 as of Feb 2026.
+This reflects an increase of 167 people since the 2021 Census which reported a population of 3,208 people.
+The change is inferred from the resident population of 3,355 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 73 validated new addresses since the Census date.
+This level of population equates to a density ratio of 166 persons per square kilometer.
+The suburb's growth rate of 5.2% since census positions it within 2.2 percentage points of the SA3 area (7.4%).
+Population growth was primarily driven by overseas migration contributing approximately 59.0%.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
 For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-These state projections do not provide age category splits; hence proportional growth weightings are applied in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-Anticipating future population dynamics, lower quartile growth of statistical areas across the nation is anticipated.
-The Samford Valley (SA2) is expected to increase by 80 persons to reach a total population of 3,455 by 2041 based on aggregated SA2-level projections, reflecting an overall increase of 2.7% over the 17-year period.
+These state projections do not provide age category splits; hence proportional growth weightings from ABS Greater Capital Region projections released in 2023 based on 2022 data are applied.
+Anticipating future population dynamics, the suburb is expected to increase by 89 persons to 2041 based on aggregated SA2-level projections reflecting an increase of 2.9% over the 17 years.

 Frequently Asked Questions - Population